cliffeby/DuckpinV002/README.md

 The data in Azure tables can be exported to Excel or PowerBi and Phase I contained a simple spreadsheet for sorting and reviewing static data.
 For a more dynamic approach, I explored Azure Machine Learning Studio (AMLS) and with a little trial and error was able to create excellent visualizations and statistics.
 Appendix A is a Matplotlib graphic of the top 20 endingPinCount results from the Azure table data.

 ### _Project Dataflows_
 This graphic shows the dataflows for the project.
 A looping video is captured by the Raspberry Pi and images are extracted and analyzed for state change.
-When true the GPIO bus uses relays to turn off downed pins' led lights.
-Video history is sent via wifi to the IoT Hub and placed in Blob Storage.
-Nightlly, videos are post processed and xy pairs are stored in an Azure Table.
-Various tools are later used to analyze and report on the data.
+When state change is true, the GPIO bus activates relays to turn off downed pins' led headboard lights.
+Two to three seconds of video history is sent via wifi to the IoT Hub and placed in Blob Storage.
+Nightly, videos are post processed and xy pairs are stored in an Azure Table.
+The various tools described below are used to analyze and report on the data.

 <img src= "https://user-images.githubusercontent.com/1431998/75619428-8e845980-5b49-11ea-9163-1dc9a9b95640.png">